 In most areas we can only plant at certain times of the year, so we have started planting ahead of demand to mitigate long waits before trees are planted.
 We have used our own funds to plant trees, which forms our unallocated stock of trees, and as subscribers come on board/renew we allocate them these trees.
 When we start to run out or planting season arrives, we plant more, sometimes there will be a wait before your trees are planted but we do our best to have stocks available straight away.

-The table below shows our stocks of unallocated trees on the 7/09/2021.
-Some of these have been planted, some are growing in nurseries soon to be planted when the conditions are right.
+The table below shows our stocks of unallocated trees on the 20/6/2022.
+Some of these have been planted, some are growing in nurseries to be planted when the conditions are right.

 We aim to plant trees on most continents.
 We have excellent planters around the world and are always looking to bring more on board.
 When we take on a new planter we test them first by asking them to plant a small number of trees, we then ask for evidence and then if we are happy, next time round we plant more.
 Ultimately we require photo/video evidence with embedded timestamps & GPS coordinates.
 We can also use satellite technology, with most planters you can see previous planting activity.
 There is always the option of sending assessors to check on progress.